HenryOwenz/ezop/documentation/dual_layer_architecture.md

 ## Overview

-CloudGate implements a dual-layer architecture pattern to provide a clean separation between cloud provider implementations and the application's business logic.
+cloudgate implements a dual-layer architecture pattern to provide a clean separation between cloud provider implementations and the application's business logic.
 This document describes this architecture, its benefits, and how to extend it when adding new cloud providers or services.

 ## Architecture Layers